chiseanchang0727/Projects/Data_Analysis_project.md

 # Identify Behavioral Patterns

-- In this project, the good in-game performance is defined with level >=26 and dungeon times >= 7
+- In this project, the good in-game performance is defined with final level >=26 and dungeon times >= 7

 - The behavior that related with the performance is found by implementing correlation analysis.